Germany to partially withdraw troops from Iraq | DW | 07.01.2020

 "Naturally we will respect any sovereign decision of the Iraqi government," said Maas, while warning that the reduction of international forces could lead to Islamic State gaining a stronger foothold in the region and cause "greater instability" in Iraq.

-The redeployment is not set to be permanent with the letter from Maas and Kramp-Karrenbauer saying "in principle, we are prepared to continue providing our proven support within an internationally coordinated framework as long as this is something that Iraq wants and is in the situation to permit it."
+The redeployment does not look to be permanent, with the letter from Maas and Kramp-Karrenbauer saying "in principle, we are prepared to continue providing our proven support within an internationally coordinated framework as long as this is something that Iraq wants and is in the situation to permit it."

+"When the training is able to resume, the military personnel can be reinstated," added the ministers.

 kmm/rt (dpa, Reuters)